cliuser099/forum-website/README.md

 # forum
-A forum website developed using Bootstrap, PHP and MySQL.
+This forum website developed using Bootstrap, PHP and MySQL.
+An internet forum is an online discussion website where user can hold conversations in the form of posted message.